ateliti99/STM32-sound-localization/README.md

 # STM32-sound-localization
-And STM32 and two MEMS microphones are used to find the direction of a loud sound
+An STM32 and two MEMS microphones are used to find the direction of a loud sound.

+More information in docs